 According to their importance and their recurrence.
 Through the Pareto map, the team working on the quality can determine the most important and effective problems and therefore focus on resolving them.

-This analysis depends on Pareto principle which is symbolized by the 80/20 law, through this technique the quality team can determine the most important and effective reasons in the process which symbolizes 20% of the reasons and therefore we can get rid of 80% of the practical problems.
+This analysis depends on the Pareto principle which is symbolized by the 80/20 law, through this technique the quality team can determine the most important and effective reasons in the process which symbolizes 20% of the reasons and therefore we can get rid of 80% of the practical problems.

 3. Histogram:

 the most commonly used graph for showing frequency distributions, or how often each different value in a set of data occurs.
-And therefore we can classify the collected data into many categories and in the calculations of frequency, through it we can extract important information about the product or service quality such as the average value of the data (main).
+Therefore, we can classify the collected data into many categories and in the calculations of frequency, through it we can extract important information about the product or service quality such as the average value of the data (main).

-The amount of differences in the data, its dispersion, judgment on the output quality, and the performance of the process comparing it with specific qualities from the client side and it can be also used to understand a complicated process, to find the connection and the relationship between the events and to get a brief idea about the difficult route in the process and the events that involve the difficult route.
+The number of differences in the data, its dispersion, judgment on the output quality, and the performance of the process comparing it with specific qualities from the client side can be also used to understand a complicated process, to find the connection and the relationship between the events and to get a brief idea about the difficult route in the process and the events that involve the difficult route.

 4. Control Chart: